-The investment options available to IRA owners vary greatly between financial institutions.
-Some IRA providers allow account owners to open brokerage accounts that provide access to a vast array of different types of investments and asset classes.
+It’s a complicated world out there, and the investment options available to IRA owners vary greatly among financial institutions.
+Some IRA providers allow customers to open brokerage accounts that provide access to a vast array of different types of investments and asset classes.
 Others may offer only a limited investment menu of, say, 20 mutual funds or ETFs.
+So how do you decide what’s right for you?

 Common IRA investment options include: